dyninc/dyn-python/docs/tm/auth.rst

     ...     return s.permissions

-This feature is particularly useful if you're looking to manage multiple user accounts proromatically.
+This feature is particularly useful if you're looking to manage multiple user accounts programatically.

 Overriding Sessions
 ^^^^^^^^^^^^^^^^^^^
-As of version 1.2.0 you have the ability to override an existing DynectSession with the use of the new new_session class method like so
+As of version 1.2.0 you have the ability to override an existing DynectSession with the use of the new_session class method like so
 ::

     >>> from dyn.tm.session import DynectSession